CPMacDhonail/vehicle-buy/README.md

 Installation
 - Clone/unzip files on webserver
-- run the following commands:
+- navigate to the newly created root folder and run the following commands in bash:
 - ./vendor/bin/sail up (this will take a few minutes the first time as theres quite a bit to pull)
 - ./vendor/bin/sail php artisan migrate
 - ./vendor/bin/sail php artisan db:seed